jeshwanthreddy13/Dino_C/README.md

 # Dino_C
-This is a game made from only C
+This is a game made with only C.
  In this project there are five .c files that make this game a whole and 2 header files.
  This is a very basic dinosaur escaping obstacles type game with basic graphics.
  I have used the ncurses library to accomplish most of the stuff that happens in this project and used most of the functions again and again in order to make it short and compact.